bschollnick/QuickBBS/docs/design documents/interactive_fiction_implementation_guide.md

 ### 7.1 `engine_api.py` — the plugin contract ✅ Built

-`EngineAPIDescriptor` (frozen dataclass) is the contract a plugin module must satisfy:
-`name`, `display_name`, `bindings` (a dict of EXTERNAL-callable functions), an optional `validate_config`, and — for a plugin that needs per-session state — a `state_key`, `init_state`, and `bind_stateful`.
-Any module that defines a module-level `API: EngineAPIDescriptor` in the generic `engine_plugins/` directory, or inside a trusted game folder, is discoverable this way — a required-attribute contract, not a naming convention.
+The contract is `ink_engine`'s own `Plugin` (a frozen dataclass): `name`, `display_name`, `bindings` (a dict of EXTERNAL-callable functions), an optional `validate_config` and `default_config`, `queries`, and — for a plugin that needs per-session state — a `state_key`, `init_state`, and `bind`.
+A module is discoverable by defining a module-level `PLUGIN`, in the generic `engine_plugins/` directory or inside a trusted game folder.

-`discover_api_descriptors()` scans both: the generic plugin directory via a normal dotted import, and every game folder that has at least one `Story` row with `is_engine_trusted=True` via a real filesystem-path import (`importlib.util .spec_from_file_location`), since a game folder lives outside the Python package tree.
+`discover_api_descriptors()` is this application's wrapper around the engine's `discover_plugins()`.
+It passes the generic plugin package plus every game folder that has at least one `Story` row with `is_engine_trusted=True`, and caches the result until `clear_api_descriptor_cache()` is called — a game-folder scan or a `Story` save both clear it.
 A game folder's own `.py` files are never imported at all until that trust check passes.
+Two sources declaring the same plugin name raise `ValueError` rather than one silently winning.

 ### 7.2 `engine_services.py` — resolving one story's real bindings ✅ Built

 `bindings_for(story, engine_state=None)` is the single function that branches on `Story.is_engine_trusted`; every other module treats trust as already resolved.
 Untrusted stories get `{}` — every `EXTERNAL` call falls back to the story's own Ink fallback.
-A trusted story's own declared `StorySystemConfig` rows determine which plugins actually contribute bindings — a plugin discovered on disk and globally enabled in `EngineAPI` still contributes nothing to a story that hasn't opted into it.
+The plugin names in a trusted story's own manifest (`Story.opted_in_plugin_names()`, Section 6.7) determine which plugins actually contribute bindings — a plugin discovered on disk and globally enabled in `EngineAPI` still contributes nothing to a story that hasn't opted into it.
 For a stateful plugin, `bindings_for()` initializes that plugin's state inside the caller's own `engine_state` dict on first use (`setdefault`), then asks the plugin to bind its closures against that specific state — so two different players' sessions for the same trusted story never share plugin state.

-### 7.3 `engine_config_schemas.py` — validating plugin config, without eval ✅ Built
+### 7.3 Validating plugin config, without eval

-Hand-coded validator functions — never a JSON-Schema library, never `eval` or object construction from the config — for each plugin's `StorySystemConfig.config` shape.
-Each plugin's `EngineAPIDescriptor.validate_config` points directly at its own function; there is no central dispatch-by-name table, since dispatch already happens through `discover_api_descriptors()`.
+A plugin validates its own config through the `validate_config` callable on its `Plugin` — a hand-written function, never a JSON-Schema library, and never `eval` or object construction from the config.
+There is no central dispatch-by-name table, since dispatch already happens through `discover_api_descriptors()`.

 ### 7.4 `engine_plugins/` — the generic base plugins ✅ Built

-Per the main design document's §1.8, each plugin is a plain, stateless-by-convention module of dataclasses and functions, with no import of any sibling plugin:
+Per the main design document's Section 1.8, each plugin is a plain, stateless-by-convention module of dataclasses and functions, with no import of any sibling plugin:

 - **`character_occupancy.py`** — evaluates a first-match-wins schedule (flags,